HydraMeshnet/developer-portal/architecture.md

 # DIDs on Chain Architecture (Morpheus)

 Here we define what kind of participants are needed to be fulfill the example use case (building on the KYC example).
 Also we define what toolset, API, etc. is needed for the given participants, hence the architecture will fully be described.
+There is an incomplete [Morpheus SDK](sdk.md) documentation that needs to be integrated into here.

 ## Participants and its Architecture